Chief Track Instructor

 Do I need a lot of special equipment?

 You will need a helmet with a Snell rating of 2010 or newer.
-You can find that on the inside of any helmet.
+If you are purchasing a helmet, be aware the 2010 helmets will only be good through the end of this year; come Jan.
+2022, PCA will only allow helmets with Snell rating of 2015 or newer.
+You can find the date on the inside of any helmet.
 Many of us borrowed a helmet for our first event.
 You must wear closed toed shoes, and they should be non slip.
 No special clothes are needed although stay away from highly flammable fabrics.
 You can even wear shorts and short sleeve shirts.

 Do I need to do a lot of special things to my car, and won’t it get torn up by driving it on a race track?